ilg-physics-ucsb/physics6-manual/6BL/Pendulum/pendulum.md

 Years from now, as a NASA astronaut-engineer, you are introducing your newfound alien friends, Alpa and Beetuh, to the laws of Newtonian physics.
 Alpa and Beetuh have become particularly obsessed with the mesmerizing motion of pendulums but, lacking technology (and dexterity), they aren&rsquo;t able to take data or analyze them themselves.
 ####
-From watching it for hours with all three eyes, Alpa is *sure* that the period of a pendulum with a small angular displacement is proportional to the length of the string, $T \propto L^{2/3}$.
+From watching it for hours with all three eyes, Alpa is *sure* that the period of a pendulum with a small angular displacement is proportional to the square of the length of the string, $T \propto L^{2}$.
 Beetah, on the other hand, thinks that it *must* be proportional to the square root: $T \propto\sqrt L$.
 ####
 You (of course) know the correct answer, but fondly reflecting on your education at UCSB, you decide to help them conduct an experiment and analyze data to settle the argument.
 ####